amrshadyy/ds_salary_project/README.md

    * Spark
    * AWS
    * Excel

+## EDA
+* Feature engineering for some attributes that were not transformed during data cleaning
  * Made columns for simplified job title and seniority level
  * Made column for description length
+* Plotted histograms, box plots and correlation plots for numerical data
+* Made bar charts for categorical data
+* Pivot tables were made to compare average salary to different categories accordingly